-- We saw unpublished data that showed the practice's uptake for cervical screening was 70% which was below the 80% coverage target for the national screening programme.
-There had been significant improvement since the provider took over the practice in October 2017. - Patients had access to appropriate health assessments and checks including NHS checks for patients aged 40-74.
+- The practice's uptake for cervical screening was 83.8%, (2017 data), which was above the 80% coverage target for the national screening programme. - The practice's uptake for breast and bowel cancer screening was above local and national averages. - The practice had systems to inform eligible patients to have the meningitis vaccine, for example before attending university for the first time. - Patients had access to appropriate health assessments and checks including NHS checks for patients aged 40-74.
 There was appropriate follow-up on the outcome of health assessments and checks where abnormalities or risk factors were identified.